 , Uttar Pradesh

-Sangeet Natak Akademy, in the year 1993; Folk Songs of Trinidad Indians.
-Port of Spain, Trinidad: SWAHA publications, in the year 1994; Singitendu Pandit Lalmaniji Misra: Ek Pratibhavan Sangitagya.
-Santa Rosa, California: Svar Sadhana, in the year 1996; Svar Sadhana.
-Santa Rosa, California: Svar Sadhana, in the year 1998; Folk Songs from Uttar Pradesh, India.
+: Uttar Pradesh Sangeet Natak Akademy, in the year 1993; Folk Songs of Trinidad Indians, Port of Spain, Trinidad: SWAHA publications, in the year 1994; Singitendu Pandit Lalmaniji Misra: Ek Pratibhavan Sangitagya.
+Santa Rosa, California: Svar Sadhana, in the year 1996; Svar Sadhana, Santa Rosa, California: Svar Sadhana, in the year 1998; Folk Songs from Uttar Pradesh, India.
 New Delhi

 : D.K.
 Printworld in the year 2006.

-When he was asked about the future of Indian music he replied, `I see it flourishing around the world in two different ways: both as a pure form, and as fusion music.
+When he was asked about the future of Indian music he conveyed that he sees it flourishing around the world in two different ways: both as a pure form, and as fusion music.
 The practical American mind feels it must be able to earn money at what it has studied so hard to accomplish.
-Thus there is a tendency to mix Indian music with Western music.
-I do not object to that`
+Thus there is a tendency to mix Indian music with Western music and he never hesitates that.